-The percentage of substantiated issues has continued to shrink since it first started dropping at the beginning of the COVID-19 pandemic.
-The average of 2020 was 57%, which decreased again by 6% in 2021 when WFH was widely the norm, bringing the average to 51% substantiated.
+The percentage of substantiated issues saw a sharp decline in 2020 at the start of the COVID-19 pandemic.
+The average of 2020 was 48%, which bounced back up by 4% in 2021, bringing the average to 52% substantiated cases.

-There have been several factors influencing the decrease.
-The most notable change has been the higher substantiation threshold set by E&C teams for Health and Safety concerns, which have come to represent a relatively higher proportion of overall call volume.
+There were several factors influencing the 2020 decrease.
+The most notable change was the higher substantiation threshold set by E&C teams for Health and Safety concerns, which came to represent a relatively higher proportion of overall call volume.

-For several months after the pandemic started there was a surge of "knee-jerk" Health and Safety concerns, such as "witch hunt" allegations or general complaints of colleagues not taking pandemic restrictions and precautions "seriously enough."
-E&C teams were naturally cautious initially, but 2021 saw the requirements for substantiating these allegations rise.
+For several months after the pandemic started, there was a surge of "knee-jerk" Health and Safety concerns, such as "witch hunt" allegations or general complaints of colleagues not taking pandemic restrictions and precautions "seriously enough."
+E&C teams were cautious initially, but 2021 saw reporters growing more familiar with what was worthy of reporting and what information they would need to substantiate a concern.